SushilDawadi/SushilDawadi/README.md

 # 💫 About Me:
 A passionate software developer from Nepal, I approach coding with dedication and enthusiasm.
-I have expertise in Next.js, JavaScript, HTML, CSS, Bootstrap, React.js, Git & GitHub, MongoDB, SQL, Tailwind, and TypeScript, I've applied these skills to craft various web applications.
+I have expertise in JavaScript, HTML, CSS, Bootstrap, React.js, Git & GitHub, MongoDB, SQL, Tailwind .
+I've applied these skills to craft various web applications.
 Beyond my professional endeavors, I'm a dedicated learner with a sincere passion for adopting emerging technologies.
 I firmly believe that genuine growth is achieved exclusively through the continuous process of learning.<br><br>🔭 I'm currently working with React and SpringBoot projects<br><br>🌱 I’m currently learning SpringBoot<br><br>📫 How to reach me sushildawadi14@gmail.com

 ## 🌐 Socials: